H1-B, Specialty Occupation

 Qualified Aliens

-To be qualified to fill the position in the specialty occupation, the alien must hold the specific United States baccalaureate or higher degree required by the specialty occupation, a foreign degree that is evaluated as equivalent to the required U.S. degree, or a combination of education and/or experience that is equivalent to the degree.
+To be qualified to fill the position in the specialty occupation, the alien must hold the specific U.S. baccalaureate or higher degree required by the specialty occupation, a foreign degree that is evaluated as equivalent to the required U.S. degree, or a combination of education and/or experience that is equivalent to the degree.
 When equating experience to education, USCIS considers three years of progressively more responsible experience to be equivalent to one year of education.

 Required Documents